aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 ## static

-You may also add custom css files.
+You may also add custom css, js, and other assets (gif, pdf, and so on).
 In the `example-config-simple` there is a custom `custom.css` file placed in `static/css/custom.css`.

 As with templates you may add custom static files.
 In the `example-config-simple` there is a custom `hello_world.js` file placed in `static/js/hello_world.js`.
 You may add custom static files anywhere in the `static` directory.